akadamson/OpenIPSC/README.hytera.md

 |----> <--SYNC --> <---- AMBE+2 VOICE    ---->       <>  <gid ><sid >    |
 |------------------------------------------------------------------------|
 ```
-### OFFSET 0 - 3
+#### OFFSETS
+- **00 - 03**
+  - "ZZZZ" (ASCII)
-  "ZZZZ"        = some form of special frame, seems to denote that the
-                  packet is from a remote repeater(maybe master)
-                  always denoted with pattern at offset 0x08
+     - some form of special frame, seems to denote that the packet is from a remote repeater(maybe master) always denoted with pattern at offset 0x08
+  - 0xXXXX
+    Port Number
-  0xXXXX        = Offset 18 - 19 "BBBB" or "1111"
-                  the first 2 bytes are the port number e.g. 0x7531 = 30001
+      - when Offset 18 - 19 "BBBB" or "1111" the first 2 bytes are the port number e.g. 0x7531 = 30001

-OFFSET 4
+- **04**
+  - 0x00 to 0xFF
-  00 to FF = Voice Frame Sequence Number Looping
-             Does not Increment for Sync Frames
+    - Voice Frame Sequence Number Looping Does not Increment for Sync Frames

 OFFSET 8
   0x01 = Voice Frame